natyusha/ShokoRelay.bundle/README.md

 - Download 9th Opening of Bleach
   - `cd "/PathToBleach"; animethemes.py op9`
   - `cd /d "X:\PathToBleach" && animethemes.py op9`
 </details>

 ### [collection-posters.py](https://github.com/natyusha/ShokoRelay.bundle/blob/master/Contents/Scripts/collection-posters.py)
 - This script uses the Python-PlexAPI and Shoko Server to apply posters to the collections in Plex.
 - It will look for posters in a user defined folder and if none are found take the default poster from the corresponding Shoko group.
-  - Any Posters in the folder must have the same name as their respective collection name in Plex.
-  - The following characters must be stripped from the filenames: \ / : * ? " < > |
-  - The accepted file extension are: jpg / jpeg / png / tbn

 <details>
 <summary><b>Additional Information</b></summary><br>